-The City's previous Housing Element (2008-2013) committed to rezoning 500 acres of land to permit by-right residential development at a density of up to 20 units/acre and 200 acres to permit by-right residential development at a density of up to 38 units/acre.
+The Cityos previous Housing Element (2008-2013) committed to rezoning 500 acres of land to permit by-right residential development at a density of up to 20 units/acre and 200 acres to permit by-right residential development at a density of up to 38 units/acre.
 The expected capacity of the sites to be rezoned far exceeded the capacity needed to meet the 2008 RHNA and was a gross estimate based on anticipated potential associated with a future update to the General Plan.
-After a comprehensive update to the General Plan (Fresno General Plan, adopted in 2014), the City drafted a new Development Code and, Zoning Map, and Downtown Development Code to establish residential densities of up to 45 units/acre in three Downtown districts, the Multi-Family High Density district, and the Regional Mixed-Use districtdistricts, consistent with the Fresno General Plan.
+After a comprehensive update to the General Plan (Fresno General Plan, adopted in 2014), the City drafted a new Development Code and, Zoning Map, and Downtown Development Code to establish residential densities of up to 45 units/acre in three Downtown districts, the Multi-Family High Density district, and the Regional Mixed-Use district districts, consistent with the Fresno General Plan.
 Densities in the Multi-Family Urban Neighborhood district and in the Corridor/Center Mixed-Use district were increased created to allow up to 30 units/acre.
 In the Downtown Development Code adopted in 2016, unlimited density standards were established in the three downtown designations.
 The Development Code update resulted in significantly increased potential development capacity.
-Although the Citys vacant residential land inventory under the newly adopted Development Code has a capacity in excess of the City 2008 RHNA commitment, the rezoning was completed at the end of previous planning period, providing limited
+Although the City vacant residential land inventory under the newly adopted